MANUAL OF THE

 The Film Institute of India was set-up by the Government of India in

 1960 under the Ministry of Information and Broadcasting.
-Following the
+Following

-Film, Television, Communication, Culture, Alumni of Institute and
+Culture, Alumni of Institute and Ex-Officio Government Members.

-Governing Council, headed by a Chairman who is an eminent person from

-the fields of cinema, television and the arts.
-The academic policies

-and plans of the Institute are formulated by the Academic Council.
 The

+Institute is governed by a Governing Council, headed by a Chairman

+who is an eminent person from the fields of cinema, television and

-matters involving finance are controlled by the Standing Finance
+formulated by the Academic Council.
+The matters involving finance

+are controlled by the Standing Finance Committee.

 3.4 Organizational Structure